benchristel/verse/docs/docs/tutorials/beginner/index.md

 so the computer knows where it begins and ends.

-When you're done typing, you should once again see the green "OK" bubble.
-If you do, you can click the "Run" button just to the right of it to run your program!
+When you're done typing, you should once again see the green `LOAD` light.
+And at this point, you should also see the text `Hello, World!` on the right side of the screen.

+It works!

 ![A screenshot of the running Hello World program](./hello-world2.png)